Collaborative Law Act Gives You Another Option in Divorce in New Jersey

 A collaborative attorney is a legal attorney who has undergone special training in collaborative divorce to help couples seek a collaborative method to dissolve their marriage.
 During the collaborative process, the lawyer encourages the couple to avoid adversarial techniques and to complete the divorce with a spirit of cooperation.

 There are benefits to collaborative divorce, and there are also risks.
 U.S. News & World Report points out that getting an out-of-court divorce might sound attractive to people who are not necessarily well suited for this process.
-Maintaining an amicable relationship during a divorce can be extremely difficult, yet, for the collaborative divorce process to succeed, it is an absolute necessity to maintain good communication with an ex-spouse.
+In addition, maintaining an amicable relationship during a divorce can be extremely difficult, yet, for the collaborative divorce process to succeed, it is an absolute necessity to maintain good communication with an ex-spouse.
 That these amicable communications might break down is one risk of the collaborative process.

 When it comes to divorce, it is important to make sure it is done right the first time.
 An experienced family law attorney can help provide the compassion and understanding that people going through a divorce want, along with the ability and dedication to represent a client’s interests in court if necessary.